tkaal/demo-webapp/README.md

 DETAIL:  Key (appname)=(testikene) already exists.
 [2024-02-04 08:54:47,144] ERROR in webapp: Encountered an error while adding new application testikene to monitoring table
 ```
-### List all items in webapp database
+### List all items in webapp's database
-Following API endpoint can be used for listing all items that exist in webapp database:
+Following API endpoint can be used for listing all items that exist in webapp's database:
 ```
 http://<webapp_domain>:<webapp_port>/list-items
 ```